 Throughout her career, Kirsten has been responsible for scaling and growing recruitment operations for some of the world’s most innovative companies.

-Between 2008 and 2013, Kirsten was the Director of International Human Resources and Head of Global Recruiting for Facebook – helping to drive their expansion through the opening the Asia-Pacific, Latin America and the European offices (except the UK) and numerous offices in the USA too including Austin, responsible for hiring thousands of employees across the global locations.
+Between 2008 and 2013, Kirsten was the Director of International Human Resources and Head of Global Recruiting for Facebook – helping to drive their expansion through the opening of the Asia-Pacific, Latin America and the European offices (except the UK) and numerous offices in the USA too including Austin, responsible for hiring thousands of employees across the global locations.

-Prior to joining Facebook, she spent seven years as part of Google’s People Operations team, including a role as Google’s first Manager of International Staffing, helping to expand the company to new regions across Europe, Middle East, Africa, Asia-Pacific and Latin America, including New Zealand, Poland, Turkey, China, Singapore, Mexico, Brazil and Argentina.
+Prior to joining Facebook, she spent seven years as part of Google’s People Operations team, including a role as Google’s first Manager of International Staffing, helping to expand the company to new regions across Europe, the Middle East, Africa, Asia-Pacific and Latin America, including New Zealand, Poland, Turkey, China, Singapore, Mexico, Brazil and Argentina.
 Kirsten was based initially in Mountain View in 2001, CA and moved to New York City in 2003.

 Kirsten is currently the Vice President of People Operations, IT and Facilities at Teachers Pay Teachers (TpT) – a New York-based online educational marketplace, connecting a community of over five million educators to share, buy, and sell original educational resources, with over one billion resources downloaded to date.